 Reconciled accounts

 Reconciliation means comparing your internal records against external statements from your bank or credit card company.
-This process catches duplicate entries, missing transactions, and errors before they distort your cash position.
+This process catches duplicate entries, missing transactions, and errors before they distort your cash position, and it includes checking the bank balance against your records during reconciliation.

 Without regular reconciliation, your balance sheet might show cash you don’t actually have.
 Or it might hide cash that’s sitting unrecorded somewhere.